sriniv61/PlugNPlayMainCode/README.md

 ## Note on running the project

-Currently, the project needs to be imported directly and changed the name of the folder needs to be changed to "dummyFolder"
+Currently, the project needs to be imported directly and the name of the folder needs to be changed to "dummyFolder"

 ## Sources: